Desmond Barrit: Biography

+In January 2007, he played Raymond Clandillon in Midsomer Murders Season 10, Episode 7 - "They Seek Him Here".
 On 7 July 2008, he took over the role of The Wizard from Nigel Planer in the West End production of Wicked at the Apollo Victoria Theatre.
 Originally set to begin 9 June, his performance had to be postponed as he had to undergo an operation.

 Beginning 12 December 2011, he returned to Wicked, reprising his role of the Wizard, taking over from Clive Carter.
 He ended his third return engagement with the show on 7 July 2012 (four years after his debut), and was replaced three weeks later by Keith Bartlett.

 In 2014, he appeared as Michaud in Helen Edmundson's adaptation of Therese Raquin at the Theatre Royal, Bath.